Amit Sadh

+Amit Sadh (born 5 June 1979) is an Indian actor who is known for his work in several films and television productions.
+He is best known for his performances in films like Kai Po Che!
+(2013), Sultan (2016) and Gold (2018).
+In recent years, he has become well-known for his roles in web series.
+He played Inspector Kabir Sawant in three seasons of Breathe (2018, 2020, 2022) streaming on Amazon Prime Video.
+He won the Filmfare OTT Award for Best Supporting Actor in a Drama Series.

-Amit Sadh (born 5 June 1979) is an Indian actor.
-He is known for his roles in films like Kai Po Che (2013), Guddu Rangeela (2015), and Sarkar 3 (2017).
-He began his acting career with the teen drama Kyun Hota Hai Pyarrr and later appeared in the reality shows Nach Baliye 1, Bigg Boss 1 and Fear Factor India.
+He began his acting career with the teen drama Kyun Hota Hai Pyarrr and later appeared in the reality shows Nach Baliye 1 and Bigg Boss 1.
 He played the role of Kshitij in Shobna Desai's soap opera Durgesh Nandinii that aired on Sony Entertainment Television.

-Sadh was recently seen in the web series Breathe (2018) and its second season Breathe: Into the Shadows (2020) playing Inspector Kabir Sawant.
+In Avrodh: The Siege Within, he played an important role in a military drama about the 2016 Uri attack.
+Jeet Ki Zid is a series based on the life of Major Deependra Singh Sengar, an army officer.

 Early life

 Sadh was born on 5 June 1979 in Delhi.
 He completed his graduation from La Martiniere College, Lucknow.
 Sadh's father Ram Chandra Dogra, was a national-level hockey player.
 Sadh lost his father when he was only 16 years old.

 His family home is in Punjab.
 At the age of 21, he left home and moved to Mumbai to become an actor.